skeddles/kedboard/README.md

 I also adjusted the height and color of each key based on it's ratio, so it's easier to see the relationships between notes.
 Taller notes are using simpler ratios (smaller divisor).

+It's not really meant to sound good - it just uses an extremely simple sine wav with a static length / decay - it's mainly just a proof of concept for a unique keyboard layout, not a real instrument.

 ## Controls

 Click on keys to play that note.